-After the product is fully cleaned, it is re-inspected by TRW’s Quality Lead, then either approved for labeling or the item is sent for repairs by a sew tech.
+After the product is fully cleaned, it is re-inspected, then either approved for labeling or the item is sent for repairs by a sew tech.
 Every product is branded with a 2nd Home Renewed label so customers have confidence that it has been certified to meet the quality standards for Renewed items.

 When repairs are complete, the product passes through TRW’s Quality Assurance department for final inspection to confirm the repairs and labels meet the required standards set by both TRW and Coyuchi.